kuiperzone/Yaal/README.md

 * Writes stack trace information in DEBUG build
 * Supports file logging, with file rotation and old file removal
 * Each thread can have own log file
-* Other sinks available to write Console and a in-memory buffer
+* Other sinks available to write to Console and a in-memory buffer

 ## Getting Started ##

 Install the nuget package.
-See also the AppDemo application in the source code, as it provides examples of how to use many of the features of the Yaal `Logger` class.
+See also the DemoApp application in the source code, as it provides examples of how to use many of the features of the Yaal `Logger` class.

 Once installed, simply: